Minutes from West Palm Beach, Wellington is a village bounded by the Everglades and renowned for its equestrian culture.

 There are dozens of courses within a half hour of Wellington, ranging from inexpensive municipal courses to uber-expensive courses generally reserved for the rich and snooty.

-Madison Green Golf Course on Crestwood Boulevard and Okeeheelee Golf Course on Forest Hill Boulevard are two of the local favorites.
+Madison Green Country Club on Crestwood Boulevard and Okeeheelee Golf Course on Forest Hill Boulevard are two of my local favorites.
 They’re reasonably priced, offer lots of natural scenery, and have restaurants and bars onsite.

-The park features a huge play area with an amazing array of castle-like structures full of ladders, slides, and obstacles.
+The play area is massive, with an amazing array of castle-like structures full of ladders, slides, and obstacles.

 The outdoor park is free, and there are covered seating areas perfect for picnics, birthday parties, or an afternoon of reading and relaxation.